sph-mn/sph-ga/readme.md

 # sph-ga
-this is a javascript library for fundamental calculations of euclidean and conformal geometric algebras. custom algebras are possible.
+this is a javascript library for fundamental calculations in euclidean and conformal geometric algebras. custom algebras are supported.

-the focus of this implementation is on flexibility (functional with basic data structures and loose coupling to allow easy abstraction) as well as compactness and generality (straightforward and no limitations).
+the focus of this implementation is on flexibility (functional with basic data structures and loose coupling for easy abstraction) as well as compactness and generality (straightforward with no limitations).

-the collection of automated tests might also be useful for testing other geometric algebra libraries.
+the collection of automated tests may also be useful for testing other geometric algebra libraries.

 ## status
-*work in progress*: still in development. currently in the last stage: testing the geometric product, optimizations, and cleanup.
+fundamentals have been implemented and tested. currently being refined through use in an initial application. users are encouraged to try the library and report any issues.

 # license
 lgpl3+

 # usage
-compiled/ga.js contains the javascript version. use with node.js via `require("./sph_ga.js")` or include the code in html using `<script type="text/javascript" src="sph_ga.js"></script>`.
+compiled/sph_ga.js contains the javascript version. use with node.js via `require("./sph_ga.js")` or include the code in html using `<script type="text/javascript" src="sph_ga.js"></script>`.

 # usage